DigitalHealthcareLab/24CNSInfectionMRI/2_Unimodal_MRI_CNN/README.md

 # Usage

 ## Step 0.
 Construct internal and external datasets
-- Construct internal and external datasets.
+- Construct internal and external datasets from the outputs of step 1.
+- Specifically, retrieve the indices of the internal and external datasets from the outputs of step 1.
 - Save the datasets to `./data/`.
 Run files in folder `/0_Labels_Recon`.